geut/yafu/packages/yafu-blog/README.md

 ## Config

-Create a `yafu.config.js` in your hyperdrive root.
+Create a `yafu.config.mjs` in your hyperdrive root.

 - export async function that returns an object: